lanceberge/dotfiles/README.md

 * ttf-dejavu - font
 * bspwm - window manager
 * sxkhd - hotkey manager
-* vim, git, neofetch, compton, tmux, fzf
+* nvim, git, neofetch, compton, tmux, fzf

+## How to Use

+1. Download all the above packages using your distro's package manager
+1. Clone this repository into your home directory
+1. run cd ~/archdotfiles && chmod +x setup.sh
+1. run ./setup.sh
+1. reboot